 Map 1 – The Pamir Highway from Dushanbe to Osh, 1620 km

-The general consensus from many cyclists before us, agree that doing the Pamir Highway the opposite direction (from Osh to Dushanbe) is far more challenging due to constant headwinds, steeper climbs and a more drastic altitude gain, which increases the chances of altitude sickness.
+The general consensus from many cyclists before us, agrees that doing the Pamir Highway the opposite direction (from Osh to Dushanbe) is far more challenging due to constant headwinds, steeper climbs, and a more drastic altitude gain, which increases the chances of altitude sickness.
 Difficult, yes, but not impossible.
 In fact, you will see many cyclists coming that way, too.

 From Dushanbe: North or South route?